 A student's work experience at CLU can be fun and rewarding.
 It can also give students an opportunity to explore career choices as well as gain critical skills to improve marketability for professional employment.
 Students are responsible to seek out and apply for positions.
 A resumé, application and/or interview may be required prior to hiring.
 Application does not guarantee employment as positions are limited.

 Who is eligible?
-Current CLU students who are enrolled in the Undergraduate program and have established employment eligibility to work in the U.S. will be eligible for student employment.
+Current CLU students who are enrolled in the Undergraduate program or Bachelors Degree for Professionals and have established employment eligibility to work in the U.S. will be eligible for student employment.
 In order to establish employment eligibility, students will be required to show the following documentation before they will be authorized to begin working in an on-campus job at CLU (all forms are available for download under the "FORMS" tab on this webpage):

 - CLU Authorization Application

 - Completed Form I-9 with required documents to establish citizenship and identity.
 Please see Form I-9 for the list of acceptable documents*.